azstack/Android-SDK-Documentation/README.md

 Parameter: 	context: The context to create group, required
 ```
-When create new group chat, the app navigates to select users screen.
+When creating a new group chat, the app navigates to select users screen.
 To make this screen work fine, you must implement the method getListFriend() of AzStackUserListener when initialize AZStack service.
-In getListFriend() method, list user info is returned via JSONArray object.
+In getListFriend() method, the information of users (who you want to add to the group) is returned via JSONArray object.
 You can check the sample for more detail how to implement this method.

 ### 4.4 Update user's information
 Update your info for push notification